Great Hinckley Fire: September 1, 1894

 At noon, a strong wind began to blow, and an ominous cloud of smoke hung over the town.
 The smoke had been noted earlier that morning, but initially many were not concerned, until a gust of sparks landed in the yard of the Brennan Lumber Company, starting small fires which were quickly extinguished, but worried the employees.
 Many concerned townsfolk left on the noon train.
 Indeed, at 1:00pm, Chief John Craig of the Hinckley volunteer fire department rang the fire gong, calling all the town's firemen to the engine house, to prepare for what was suspected to be a mere brush fire.
 Half an hour later, the wind from the south increased in speed, and the fire began to advance with frightening rapidity toward the town.

 At 2:00pm, the first casualties occurred when the firestorm razed the town of Pokegama (today Brook Park) nine miles south of Hinckley, killing 23.
-Many saved themselves by jumping into a nearby mill pond, into which a burning railroad trestle collapsed, cutting off rail access on the Eastern Railway.
+Many saved themselves by jumping into a nearby mill pond, into which a burning railroad trestle collapsed, cutting off rail access on the Great Northern Railway between Hinckley and St. Cloud.
 Fireman Chief Craig instructed Thomas Dunn, Hinckley's telegrapher at the St. Paul & Duluth Railroad depot, to contact nearby Rush City for additional water hoses.
 As he did, the Pokegama railroad station wired ahead to warn of the approaching firestorm, before the lines were burned through.

-By 2:30pm, the volunteer firefighters in Hinckley made their stand on the south edge of town, with 2,000 feet of hose and a steam powered fire cart, engaging spot fires that the main firestorm had thrown ahead of them into the outskirts of town.
+By 2:30pm, the volunteer firefighters in Hinckley made their stand on the south edge of town, with 2,000 feet of hose and a steam powered fire cart, engaging spot fires that the main firestorm had thrown ahead of them into the outskirts of town, which caught and began burning structures.
 Men also began to show up with wagons loaded with barrels of water.
+At the same time, the small hamlet of Mission Creek just south of Hinckley, was razed by the flaming front.
+No one was killed, the majority of the town taking cover in a potato field.